 Business loans through the Small Business Administration (SBA) can seem daunting to both borrowers and lenders, due both to their level of complexity and strict requirements for government compliance.
 Based on experience working with SBA lending, Academy Bank’s Commercial Lending team recognized a strong need for helping business owners and fellow lenders to understand the process of procuring an SBA 7(a) loan.

 “We found that there was a significant need in Colorado Springs for lenders who understood the process, what it could be used for and what it couldn’t be used for, plus the rules and requirements in order to be compliant with the program,” Steve Ingham, Director of Commercial Banking, said.

 “It is a government-backed program, and therefore there are defined eligibility rules, documentation requirements, and procedures that have to be followed,” he continued.
-“I try to add value by helping clients navigate the process and managing expectations for requirements and processing time.
+“We try to add value by helping clients navigate the process and managing expectations for requirements and processing time.
 Helping other lenders learn more about the process will help create more full relationships with borrowers and at the same time protect the bank from unnecessary risk.”

 The SBA 7(a) Loan Program